 An RI was conducted at the 17,260-acre Range Complex No.1 MRS in 2010.
 During the 2010 RI field activities, 21 miles of instrument-aided reconnaissance was conducted to assess the presence of MEC on the surface within six areas of the FUDS.
 During this effort, no MEC or MD was identified.
 DGM data were also collected in transects totaling 59.41 acres.
 Approximately 160 miles of brush cutting was completed in advance of DGM transect data collection.
 DGM grids totaling 5.17 acres were also located and collected based on the results of the transect anomaly density.
 Within the DGM transect and grid data, 8,474 anomalies were identified, 1,503 of which were intrusively investigated.
 Twelve MEC items and over 1,000 MD items were recovered during the intrusive investigation.
 Of the 12 MEC items found during the intrusive investigation, eight were UXO items and four were fuzed, discarded military munitions.
-MD items recovered at MRS-05 included 37 mm, 105 mm, and 155 mm projectiles; small arms ammunition; an unknown munitions debris; and an M-51 fuze.
-No documented MEC has been recovered from within MRS-05.
+MD items recovered at MRS-07 included 37 mm, 75 mm, and 76 mm AP projectiles.

-No MC contamination was identified during the EE/CA; therefore, it was determined during the technical project planning process that additional sampling for explosives and munitions-related metals was not necessary at the MRS during the RI.
-Perchlorate, however, was subsequently identified as a possible munitions-related constituent.
+No MC contamination was identified in soil during the EE/CA; therefore, it was determined during the technical project planning process that additional sampling for explosives and munitions-related metals was not necessary at the MRS during the RI.
+Perchlorate, however, was subsequently identified as a possible munitions-related constituent in groundwater.
 To complete characterization of MC at Spencer Artillery Range, groundwater samples were collected for perchlorate analysis.
-Twelve groundwater samples (including 2 quality control samples) were collected from existing wells at Spencer Artillery Range.
-Wells selected for sampling were existing domestic wells and groundwater monitoring wells.
+Twelve groundwater samples (including two quality control samples) were collected from existing wells at Spencer Artillery Range.
+Wells selected for sampling were existing domestic wells and groundwater monitoring wells within the Cumberland Plateau aquifer system.
 Perchlorate was not detected in the groundwater samples collected during the RI.
 With no source identified, there was no potentially complete exposure pathway; therefore, no risk assessment was performed for perchlorate.

 A summary of the EE/CA and RI results is shown in Table 3.
-Figure 3 presents the location and boundary for MRS-05, in conjunction with the geophysical anomaly density and MEC findings (using both EE/CA and RI data).
-As shown in Table 3, MD accounted for the vast majority of recovered items (97.4%).
+Figure 3 presents the locations and boundaries for MRS-07, in conjunction with the geophysical anomaly density and MEC findings (using both EE/CA and RI data).
+As shown in Table 3, MD accounted for the vast majority of the recovered items (97.4%).
 MD items found at Spencer Artillery Range generally included remnants of various projectiles (37 mm, 75 mm, 76 mm, 105 mm, and 155 mm), expended fuzes, and hundreds of pieces of unidentifiable munitions fragments.
 Small arms ammunition (i.e., .50 caliber) was also identified throughout the areas investigated.
-MD was found in the subsurface at MRS-05 at a maximum depth of 36 inches (Table 3).
+MD items at MRS-07 included 37 mm MD, 37 mm AP, 75 mm MD, 76 mm MD, small arms, and unknown MD.
+No MEC was recovered during either the EE/CA or RI from within MRS-07.
+All MD was located below the surface (Table 3).